pH200/cycle-react/docs/working-with-react.md

 ## react-hot-loader

-cycle-react supports
+Cycle-React supports
 [react-hot-loader](https://github.com/gaearon/react-hot-loader).

-cycle-react overrides `forceUpdate` when `module.hot == true` (webpack hot module enabled).
+Cycle-React overrides `forceUpdate` when `module.hot == true` (webpack hot module enabled).
 No extra configuration needed.
-This overriding behavior only affects the ReactClass created by cycle-react and has no effect if webpack-hot-module was disabled.
+This overriding behavior only affects the ReactClass created by Cycle-React and has no effect if webpack-hot-module was disabled.